-- 47. Almost 90% of committed reserves represent efficiency savings or unspent grants achieved by individual services and carried forward for their use in future years.
-The council has a scheme of devolved budget management and services can carry forward unspent grants for their use in following years.
+47. Almost 90% of committed reserves represent efficiency savings or unspent grants achieved by individual services and carried forward for their use in future years.
+The Council has a scheme of devolved budget management and services can carry forward unspent grants for their use in following years.
 Services are not able to carry forward general underspends, which would be included within uncommitted reserves carried forward.
-All savings carried forward have to be reviewed and approved by the section 95 officer. - 48.
-The balance of committed reserves include £3m to support repairs to Public Realm, £2m committed to support Transformation work and £1 million set aside to balance the 2023/24 budget. - 49.
-The level of uncommitted reserves has increased in 2022/23 providing £10 million contingency funds for future years.
+All savings carried forward have to be reviewed and approved by the section 95 officer.

+48. The balance of committed reserves includes £3m to support repairs to Public Realm, £2m committed to support Transformation work and £1 million set aside to balance the 2023/24 budget.

+49. The level of uncommitted reserves has increased in 2022/23 providing £10 million contingency funds for future years.

-The five-year revenue budget strategy agreed in September 2023 is projecting a budget gap of £34.7 million to 2028/29
+The five-year revenue budget strategy agreed in October 2023 is projecting a budget gap of £34.7 million to 2028/29

-- 50. In February 2023, the Council agreed a five-year revenue budget strategy for the period 2023/24 to 2027/28.
+50. In February 2023, the Council agreed a five-year revenue budget strategy for the period 2023/24 to 2027/28.
 At that time the strategy was projecting a cumulative budget gap of £15 million by 2027/28.
-The Council updated the fiveyear revenue budget strategy in September and the cumulative projected budget gap has increased significantly to £24 million to 2027/28. - 51.
-Savings proposals to bridge the budget gap were previously considered in the annual budget setting meetings but are now considered by the Business Transformation Steering Group (BTSG).
-This enables savings proposals to be agreed so that the Council is able to invest in its vision and corporate priorities. - 52.
-Midlothian is the fastest growing local authority in Scotland and this presents challenges in terms of increased service demand within its funding allocation.
-The Council is exploring whether the growth in population is accurately reflected in government funding to mitigate the increase in cost pressures on services, particularly those which are demand led.
+The Council updated the five-year revenue budget strategy in October and the cumulative projected budget gap has increased significantly to £24 million to 2027/28.

+51. Savings proposals to bridge the budget gap were previously considered in the annual budget setting meetings but are now considered by the Business Transformation Steering Group (BTSG).
+This enables savings proposals to be agreed so that the Council is able to invest in its vision and corporate priorities.